Hasnep/website/README.md

 # My Website

-My website generated using Gatsby.js.
+My static website is generated using Gatsby.js and hosted on [Netlify.com](https://www.netlify.com/).
+It uses the GitHub API to automatically update the projects' pages with the latest information.